-PPM links can transport signals up to 1km with negligible degradation of signal-to-noise or frequency response – for example EMC testing or monitoring in hazardous environments.
-An RF signal is amplified, conditioned, and converted to the optical domain for transmission over fibre.
-At the receiver, an optical signal is converted back into an electrical signal – therefore a point2point link is transparent in any system.
+The RF signal is amplified, conditioned and converted to the optical domain for transmission over fibre.
+At the receiver end, the optical signal is converted back into an electrical signal.
+Therefore a point2point link is transparent in any system.

-What is the difference between AC modulated links and DC modulated links?
+What is the difference between AC coupled links and DC coupled links?